Schoolforbasics/runbooks/AnacondaRepository.rst

 user and password configured above.
 After submitting, you should see the login page.

-**NOTE:** Contact your sales representative or support representative if you cannot find or have questions about your license.
+.. note:: Contact your sales representative or support representative if you cannot find or have questions about your license.

 Mirror Installers for Miniconda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~